-Six participants (Ann, Steve, Michael, Shaun, Liz, David) were recruited because they began their careers in between 1965 and 1975.
-They all worked in London and they represent a range of backgrounds in terms of social class (working class and middle class), education (secondary modern, grammar, private boarding schools) and political outlook (they are all on the ‘left’, but some of them represent ‘radical’ or ‘revolutionary’ traditions).
+Six participants (Ann, Steve, Michael, Shaun, Liz, David) were recruited because they began their careers between 1965 and 1975.
+They all worked in London and they represent a range of backgrounds in terms of social class, education and political outlook.
 They are not representative of all English teachers in this period.
-They were recruited through purposive, snowball and convenience sampling: methods liable to produce particular effects – a degree of commonality, a level of homogeneity, which lead to a certain unrepresentativeness (Goodson and Sikes, 2001).
+They were recruited through purposive, snowball and convenience sampling: methods liable to produce particular effects – a degree of commonality, a level of homogeneity (Goodson and Sikes, 2001).
 Therefore the informants represent a particular type of English teacher in the ‘cauldron’ that might be described as ‘progressive’ or ‘radical’.
-Their collective memories suggest practice was underpinned by an ideological commitment to child-centred approaches, developing children’s agency and challenging existing definitions of school English.
+Their collective memories suggest practice was underpinned by an ideological commitment to developing children’s agency and challenging existing definitions of school English.
 They represent themselves as active agents for professional and social change.
-To generate their narratives now, the informants access memories of their early professional development in the conjuncture 1965-1975.
+To generate their narratives now, they access memories of their early professional development in the conjuncture 1965-1975.

 These factors influence the types of narratives they produce.
 Goodson (2013) argues life narratives can generally be located on a spectrum of ‘description to elaboration’.
 The ‘descriptive’ end of this spectrum tends to be populated by narrators with fairly low levels of reflexivity and agency.
-‘Scripted describers’ in particular seem unaccustomed to thinking critically about their lives.
+‘Scripted describers’ seem unaccustomed to thinking critically about their lives.
 At the opposite end ‘focussed elaborators’ are highly reflexive and flexible.
-Narrative is used self-confidently to implement a ‘clear personal vision’.
+Narrative is used self-confidently to implement a clear ‘personal vision’.
 Elaborators have the ability to re-position themselves throughout life, with strong narrative identity continuously reconfigured.
-The informants in this study are highly sensitive to the intentions behind their narratives, which can be read as representing narrators from the agentive end of Goodson’s spectrum: elaborators.
+My informants are highly sensitive to the intentions behind their narratives, which can be read as representing narrators from the agentive end of Goodson’s spectrum: elaborators.

-To recover the collective PM of the participants I adopted a multi-disciplined approach, and combined life history with collective memory methods (Goodson and Choi, 2008).
-The teachers participated in multiple semi-structured interviews, lasting between 75 to 100 minutes, allowing them to talk at length about their experiences.
-To get a sense of how memory, identity and practice developed, questions were designed to create what Goodson (1992) calls a ‘genealogy of context’.
+To recover the informants’ collective PM I adopted a multi-disciplined approach, combining life history with collective memory methods (Goodson and Choi, 2008).
+The teachers participated in multiple semi-structured interviews, lasting between 75 to 100 minutes, allowing them to elaborate on their experiences.
+To understand how memory, identity and practice developed, questions were designed to create what Goodson (1992) calls a ‘genealogy of context’.
 That is, it is necessary to trace the evolution of various trajectories, proclivities and convictions that constitute the informants’ collective identities.
-All participants were asked questions that focussed on different aspects of their lives and careers.
-First, questions focussed on their initial experiences of ‘English’, how they were socialised into the subject at home or school before they became teachers.
-Next questions focussed explicitly on early professional practice in the ‘cauldron’ 1965-1975.
-Finally, questions focussed on the informants’ attitudes to current circumstances in English teaching.
-This structure allowed for holistic professional life histories to be produced.
-It is possible to consider how the beliefs and attitudes they took into teaching influenced their early practice.
+Participants were asked questions focussing on different aspects of their lives and careers.
+First, questions on their initial experiences of ‘English’, how they were socialised into the subject at home or school before becoming teachers.
+Next, questions focussed explicitly on early professional practice in the ‘cauldron’ 1965-1975.
+Finally, questions focussed on attitudes to current circumstances in English teaching.
+This structure enabled the production of holistic professional life histories.
+It is possible to consider how the beliefs and attitudes they took into teaching influenced early practice.
 It is also possible to consider how various circumstances in the ‘cauldron’ influenced their identities, memories, narratives and practices.
-Finally, after full careers, it is possible to consider how previous experiences contribute to their current attitudes.
+Finally, after full careers, it is possible to consider how previous experiences contribute to current attitudes.

-This piece forms part of a larger study into the informants’ careers, so here I will only concentrate on particular aspects of their stories – their sense of agency, self-reliance and political engagement.
+This piece forms part of a larger study into the informants’ careers, so here I concentrate on selected aspects of their stories – their sense of agency, self-reliance and political engagement.

 Conjunctures and contexts